Dinah Jane: 2015–2020: Solo work and Dinah Jane 1

 In 2015, Jane auditioned to play the role of the main character in the then-upcoming animated film Moana; however, the role eventually went to Auliʻi Cravalho.
 Fuse's website included Jane on an article of the faces of future Asian and Pacific history, naming the most promising entertainers of the region in 2017.
 She was featured in RedOne's song "Boom Boom" along with Daddy Yankee and French Montana.
 The single was released in October 2017.
 The following month, Jane sang the Tongan national anthem "Ko e fasi ʻo e tuʻi ʻo e ʻOtu Tonga" at the 2017 Rugby League World Cup semi-final game.
 Jane released a Christmas medley with singer Leona Lewis in December 2017.

 In August 2018, it was announced that Jane had signed a solo record deal with Hitco Entertainment, founded by L.A.
 Reid and Charles Goldstuck.
 She released her debut solo single "Bottled Up" featuring Ty Dolla Sign and Marc E. Bassy, along with its lyric video, on September 21, 2018.
 She released the song's music video and performed the single on The Tonight Show Starring Jimmy Fallon in October 2018.
 Jane performed two new songs "Retrograde" and "I Don't Mind" at the Jingle Bash on December 3, 2018.
 On March 26, 2019, Jane released the music video to her then-unreleased song "Retrograde".

 On March 28, 2019, Jane announced the release of her debut solo EP, Dinah Jane 1, for April 19, 2019.
 She released the song "Heard It All Before", followed by its music video, as the EP's lead single on April 19.
 In May, Jane officially released "Retrograde" for digital download and streaming, followed by "SZNS" featuring A Boogie wit da Hoodie in July.
 In January 2020, she announced a solo tour following her first few headline shows during 2019.
 Titled the Dinah Jane World Tour, it would begin in April 2020 in Arizona and travel to other US locations before performing in selected cities in Europe.
-Indonesia singer Angez Mo was to be her opening act.
+Indonesian singer Agnez Mo was to be her opening act.
 Coinciding with her tour announcement, Jane announced a new single to be released on February 14, 2020, titled "Missed a Spot".
 However, the single was pushed back, with Jane releasing two promotional singles titled "Lottery" and "1501" on March 13 and 20, respectively, instead.
-"Missed a Spot" was released on April 2, 2020, with an animated visualizer released on YouTube the following day.
+"Missed a Spot" was released on April 2, with an animated visualizer released on YouTube the following day.
 The tour was postponed due to the COVID-19 pandemic.